Tom Sherman (politician)

-Thomas Sherman (born October 31, 1957) is an American physician and politician from Darien, Connecticut, and a former member of the New Hampshire Senate for the 24th district.
-Senator Sherman served as ranking member and former chair of Senate Health & Human Services, and as member and former chair of the Election Law & Municipal Affairs committee.
+Thomas Sherman (born October 31, 1957) is an American physician and politician who is a former member of the New Hampshire Senate for the 24th district.
+Sherman served as ranking member and former chair of Senate Health & Human Services, and as member and former chair of the Election Law & Municipal Affairs committee.
 He is a former member of the New Hampshire House of Representatives.
 He represented Rockingham County and has been prominent in advocating for state-level implementations of the Affordable Care Act.

 Medical career

-Sherman received a bachelor of Arts degree in classics from Northwestern University in 1980.
+Sherman earned a Bachelor of Arts in classics from Northwestern University in 1980.
 He then took classes at Georgetown University to complete his pre-med coursework before receiving his medical degree at the University of Connecticut in 1987.

 He is a licensed gastroenterologist and was Medical Staff President and board member of Fauquier Hospital in Virginia.
 He has received multiple awards for his practice, including the Knowlton Incentive for Excellence Award of the Washington University School of Medicine, the Internal Medicine Award of the University of Connecticut School of Medicine, and the James E. C. Walker Award University of the Connecticut School of Medicine.
 He was recognized by Castle Connolly's as one of their Top Doctors™ (2012–2013), and is a member of the American Board of Internal Medicine.

 Sherman is a founding director of Next Generation Choices Foundation and chairman of the board of directors of LessCancer.org, a 501(c)(3) organization dedicated to educating the public about lifestyle changes that could reduce the potential for people to become afflicted with cancer.